-In Advanced Training in Geriatric Medicine, you will explore in-depth specialty training in the diagnosis and management of complex and/or multifactorial internal medicine disorders that impact the cognition and functional status of the older person.
+In Advanced Training in Geriatric Medicine, you'll explore in-depth specialty training in the diagnosis and management of complex and/or multifactorial internal medicine disorders that impact the cognition and functional status of the older person.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds your skills through work-based assessments and learning tools
+The program builds your skills through work-based learning and assessment tools.

-- have appointment to an appropriate Advanced Training Position.
+- been appointed to an appropriate Advanced Training Position

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Geriatric Medicine requires three years of full-time equivalent (FTE) training.
+Advanced Training in Geriatric Medicine requires 3 years (36 months) of full time equivalent (FTE) training.